“The church’s one foundation

 Why did I ask for this book?

-I requested this book pretty much because I know very little about definite atonement [D.A.] so I thought I’d look into what it means to those who have studied it themselves.
+I requested to review this book because I know very little about definite atonement [D.A.] and anything about TULIP.
+I thought I’d look into what it means to those who have studied it themselves.

 The book is divided into 4 main sections: